huysam11/Conversational-AI-using-NLP/README.md

 # AI-Chatbot-with-NLP
-To use this bot, user need to to input City name and API key from https://openweathermap.org/api.
+To use this bot, user need to to input City name and API KEY from https://openweathermap.org/api.
 Just sign up and get API KEY for free.